auralius/yapid/README.txt

     * Derivative kicks can happen

 * PID control type-3
-    * Also less noisy D-term, D-term is computed from the errors (no filter)
+    * Also less noisy D-term, D-term is computed from the filtered process values
     * No more derivative kicks

 * First-order-low-pass filter